|

 Relative Weights of Kamma

-▪The relative weights of ten immoral acts are not easy to quantify.
+▪The relative weights of the ten immoral acts are not easy to quantify.
 However, we can see that kāya saṅkhāra have higher “kammic potential” compared to vacī saṅkhāra if they are directed to the same living being; hurting someone physically is worse than verbal abuse.

 13. Kammic consequences also depend strongly on the “consciousness level” of the living being against whom the immoral act was committed.